smritid1/Global-Superstore-PowerBI-Analysis-Dashboard/README.md

 ### Sales by Month and Year

-- General increase in sales over the years 2012, 2013, and 2014
+- Sales trend shows a general increase in sales over the years 2012, 2013, and 2014
-- Highest sales recorded in December 2014 (~530K)
+- Highest sales recorded in December 2014 (~0.53M)
+-

 ## How to Use